Loading...

 Here is some new technology that allows cellphones to be used as navigation devices in cars, putting more pressure on the makers of in-car satnav systems.
 German car industry group Consumer Electronics for Automotive (CE4A) unveiled a standard for the technology, which is being pushed by Nokia, the world's largest cellphone maker.

 The personal navigation device (PND) industry, led by TomTom and Garmin, has been hit badly by competition from Google Maps navigation-enabled smartphones.
-When the new "terminal mode" standard is included in cars -- likely starting next year -- it enables consumers to plug a wire to their smartphones in the car and without any additional setup issues to use navigation or other features of their phones directly from a screen built into the car.
+When the new "terminal mode" standard is included in cars -- likely starting next year -- it enables consumers to plug wire to their smartphones in the car and without any additional setup issues to use the navigation or other features of their phones directly from a screen built into the car.

 Consumer adoption will however take time, industry players and analysts say.
-"Immediate impact of this is limited, but if you get a credible, good enough experience from the phone navigation in the car -- it removes the need to have any PND," said Tim Shepherd, analyst with research firm Canalys.
+"Immediate impact of this is limited, but if you get a credible, good enough experience from the phone navigation in the car -- it removes the need to have any PND," said Tim Shepherd, an analyst with research firm Canalys.
 Navteq, the world's largest digital mapping firm, said it was seeing interest in the new technology across the industry.
 "We have seen a lot of interest in terminal mode from system vendors and OEMs (original equipment manufacturers)," Navteq's Chief Executive Larry Kaplan told Reuters in a recent interview.

-NAVTEQ wants to become a media company but has no intentions of selling directly to consumers.
+NAVTEQ wants to become a media company but has no intention of selling directly to consumers.
 I scratch my head hearing the contradiction?
 I was at the Navteq Connections Conference today and heard some contradictions in strategy and customer focus.
-As long as they continue to have a developer centric approach they will continue to fall behind.
+As long as they continue to have a developer-centric approach they will continue to fall behind.
 Developers need a platform that has wide adoption like Android.
 I am not sure that just a platform encourages developers to use it without some unique content.

-Google Maps realizes its about unique content and Navteq is far from a media company.
+Google Maps realizes its unique content and Navteq is far from a media company.
 Media companies are all about unique content creation similar to what it had Traffic.com.
 However, it seems to want to morph this organization into an ad network.
 What's missing to become a media company?
 Content and eyeball creation.
 Navteq needs to take a more aggressive stance in the online publishing world if they truly want to become a media company.
-They should be buying companies like PhotoEnforced.com and GasBuddy.com and provide proprietary content for its customers.
-Navteq seems content trying to court the large automotive car companies like Ford who are 5 years behind in the content business from smart phones.
+They should be buying companies like PhotoEnforced.com and GasBuddy.com and provide proprietary content for their customers.
+Navteq seems content trying to court the large automotive car companies like Ford who are 5 years behind in the content business from smartphones.